Residential Market Commentary – Affordability and debt cause concerns

 Blockbuster September Jobs Report–Further Fuel For Rising Interest Rates

-General Bob Rees 8 Oct
+General 8 Oct

 We have seen an increase to fixed rates this week, per below, these may continue!